 The province of Zuid-Holland has a strong manufacturing industry.
 This industry is heavily dependent on raw materials and fossil fuels.
-If current trends are to accelerate, the following years will see an energy transition, exponential increase in data transfer and an shift to increasing automation.
+If current trends are to accelerate, the following years will see an energy transition, exponential increase in data transfer and a shift to increasing automation.
 These shifts will have environmental, economic and social implications.
 Industries will need to re-think the materials they use, the design of their products and how these products are disposed.
 This is already underway; interest in urban mining, bio-based materials, and alternative business models is increasing.
-The Circular Industries Hub supplies the knowledge needed to aid the transition towards circular materials and products, bridging science with practise.
+The Circular Industries Hub supplies the knowledge needed to aid the transition towards circular materials and products, bridging science with practice.

 The Circular Industries Hub

 To accelerate the transition towards a circular economy, it is important to design out waste and pollution, to keep products and materials in use for longer, and to regenerate natural systems.
 For this, a holistic approach is necessary.
 The Circular Industries Hub brings together leading research from Leiden University, TU Delft and Erasmus University Rotterdam from fields such as Industrial Design Engineering, Industrial Ecology and Supply Chain Management, offering research from the perspectives of:

 - material technology and product design engineering

 The core themes of the Industries Hub are:

 - Electronics: How can we design for disassembly, repair, recycling?
 How can we have conflict-free supply chains?
 Which raw materials will be critical in the future?
 What are the resource implications of scaling up: 5G, edge computing, quantum technology, photonics, IoT?

 - Automation: What is the potential of additive manufacturing?
 What are the impacts of hyper-automation on the nature of human work and globalisation?
 What will it mean for the mining sector, recycling sector, manufacturing sectors?